 A Bigger Systemic Issue

-Rising costs are forcing people to delay purchases, downgrade choices, or skip spending altogether.
-Flexible payment options have become a way to cope with them.
+The research also highlights something many working Americans are facing: rising costs are forcing people to delay purchases, downgrade choices, or skip spending altogether.
+Flexible payment options have become a way for underserved consumers to obtain the goods and services they need, when they need them.

 When below prime consumers are portrayed as the problem, it distracts from the underlying reality: working full-time doesn’t guarantee financial stability.
 Misunderstanding that reality makes it harder to address the real issues facing millions of households.